eclipse-cdt-cloud/vscode-trace-extension/README.md

 ## Developping the extension

-When having to modify the code of the extension (in the `ext-src` folder), on can simply run the `yarn build:extension` command.
-It is also possible to watch for changes to have no manual steps to do before re-running the extension: `yarn watch:extension` or `ctrl-shift-b` and select the task `tsc: watch - tsconfig.extension.json`.
+When having to modify the code of the extension (in the `vscode-trace-extension` folder), on can simply run the `yarn` command.
+It is also possible to watch for changes to have no manual steps to do before re-running the extension: `yarn watch` or `ctrl-shift-b` and select the task `npm: watch - vscode-trace-extension`.

-For changes in the webview part, you can run the `yarn build:react` command, simply re-opening a trace should show the changes.
-It is also possible to watch for changes with `yart watch:react` or `ctrl-shift-b` and selecting the task `npm: watch:react`.
+For changes in the webview part (in the `vscode-trace-webviews` folder), you can run the `yarn` command, simply re-opening a trace should show the changes.
+It is also possible to watch for changes with `yarn watch` or `ctrl-shift-b` and selecting the task `npm: watch - vscode-trace-webviews`.

 ### Debugging the extension

-It is straightforward to debug the code of the vscode extension itself (the code in `ext-src`) by just putting breakpoints in vscode and running the extension with `f5`.
+It is straightforward to debug the code of the vscode extension itself (the code in `vscode-trace-extension`) by just putting breakpoints in vscode and running the extension with `f5`.

 The react-app is another matter.
 The panel is a webview that is running in its own context, so current vscode does not have access to it. _(Patches welcome!)_